-Both the AT-2973SX and AT-2973T adapters are shipped with the lowprofile bracket attached to the adapter.
+The AT-2973SX, AT-2973T, AT-VNC10S adapters are shipped with the low-profile bracket attached to the adapter.
 In addition, the standard bracket is included in the shipment.
 Depending on your PC, you may need to replace the bracket attached to your adapter.